XVARY Composite Score

 -

-national fuel gas began fiscal 2026 on strong footing. (year ends september 30th.) during the december period, profits quadrupled, vs. prior year, coming in at $1.98 a share, while revenues jumped nearly 19%.the integrated upstream & gathering segment was the brightest spot in recent months, thanks to good tioga county utica well results.
+National fuel gas began fiscal 2026 on strong footing. (year ends september 30th.) during the december period, profits quadrupled, vs. prior year, coming in at $1.98 a share, while revenues jumped nearly 19%.

 -

-stronger production (output was up 12% vs. prior year), and rising natural gas price realizations (a 14% increase) supported totals.
+Stronger production (output was up 12% vs. prior year), and rising natural gas price realizations (a 14% increase) supported totals.

 -

-national fuel’s regulated utility business also advanced nicely over the term.
+National fuel’s regulated utility business also advanced nicely over the term.

 -

-the company is well positioned for the year ahead.even though national fuel may experience challenging weather conditions, ongoing operational improvements should more than offset the negative impact.
+even though national fuel may experience challenging weather conditions, ongoing operational improvements should more than offset the negative impact.

 -

-all told, earnings will probably expand between 30% and 35% for the full year, on revenue growth of 5%-10%.
+All told, earnings will probably expand between 30% and 35% for the full year, on revenue growth of 5%-10%.

 source: company earnings report, 2026